Robert F. Kennedy Bridge: Tolls

-As of 6 August 2023, drivers pay $10.17 per car or $4.28 per motorcycle for tolls by mail/non-NYCSC E-ZPass.
-E-ZPass users with transponders issued by the New York E‑ZPass Customer Service Center pay $6.55 per car or $2.85 per motorcycle.
-Mid-Tier NYCSC E-ZPass users pay $8.36 per car or $3.57 per motorcycle.
+As of 6 August 2023, drivers pay $11.19 per car or $4.71 per motorcycle for tolls by mail/non-NYCSC E-Z Pass.
+E-ZPass users with transponders issued by the New York E‑ZPass Customer Service Center pay $6.94 per car or $3.02 per motorcycle.
+Mid-Tier NYCSC E-Z Pass users pay $8.36 per car or $3.57 per motorcycle.
 All E-ZPass users with transponders not issued by the New York E-ZPass CSC will be required to pay Toll-by-mail rates.

 When the Triborough Bridge opened, it had a combined 22 tollbooths spread across two toll plazas.
-Motorists were first able to pay with E‑ZPass in lanes for automatic coin machines at the toll plazas on August 21, 1996.
+Motorists were first able to pay with E‑ZPass in lanes for automatic coin machines at the toll plazas on August 21, 1996; in contrast to other MTA Bridges & Tunnels facilities where E-ZPass lanes were interspersed with cash only lanes, all of the E-ZPass lanes at either of the Triborough Bridge's toll plazas were grouped together.
+The implementation of E-ZPass allowed each toll lane to accommodate 900 vehicles an hour, compared with the 250 to 400 vehicles that the old toll lanes could accommodate.

 Open-road cashless tolling began on June 15, 2017.
 The tollbooths were dismantled, and drivers are no longer able to pay cash at the bridge.
 Instead, there are cameras mounted onto new overhead gantries manufactured by TransCore near where the booths were formerly located.
 A vehicle without an E-ZPass has a picture taken of its license plate and a bill for the toll is mailed to its owner.
 For E-ZPass users, sensors detect their transponders wirelessly.